libre-informatique/LIBioSymfonyProject/README.md

 LISem
 ===================

-LISem is an ERP specialized for seeds producers and craftmen.
+LISem is an ERP specialized for seeds producers and craftsmen.
 It uses many libraries from :

 * [Blast Project](https://github.com/blast-project)
 * [Libre Informatique](https://github.com/libre-informatique)